freenowtech/wave/CONTRIBUTING.md

 To learn more how to add stories go to [Storybook docs](https://storybook.js.org/docs/react/writing-stories/introduction)

-### Reporting pains and use cases

-Speak out loud for us to understand your pains is valuable, challenge current approaches and help us to understand how to do better.
-Make sure to verify that the topic hasn't being touched yet on the issues poll otherwise open a new one and let's start the conversation
+### Give us your feedback

+Feedback, feedback, feedback!
+We appreciate and need your input to understand your needs, so we can continue delivering great value.
+If you don't know where to start from, first check with a similar issue is not already created, otherwise create a new one.
+Also, make sure to share it in our internal channel, so we can discuss effort, impact and priority: #ask-wave.

 ### Take from the backlog

 Feel like doing a bit more?
-You can check what is up for grabs in our public backlog and create a PR for it
+You can check what is up for grabs in our public backlog and create a PR for it.
+All contributions are welcomed!

 ## Distribution channels

 We use [semantic release](https://semantic-release.gitbook.io/semantic-release) to automate our versioning and release process.
-Currently we have 3 distribution channels:
+Currently, we have 3 distribution channels:

 -   `latest` tag (follows the [main](https://github.com/freenowtech/wave/tree/main) branch): It is used for releases on the current major (v2)
--   `next` tag (follows the [next](https://github.com/freenowtech/wave/tree/next) branch): It is used for prereleases on the next major (v3)
+-   `next` tag (follows the [next](https://github.com/freenowtech/wave/tree/next) branch): It is used for pre-releases on the next major (v3)
 -   `release-1.34.x` tag (follows the [1.34.x](https://github.com/freenowtech/wave/tree/1.34.x) branch): It is used to provide maintenance on our previous major version (v1).
 For more information check [semantic-release maintenance releases guide](https://semantic-release.gitbook.io/semantic-release/recipes/release-workflow/maintenance-releases)

 ## Tools we use